kjbrum/lippy/README.md

 ## License

 Copyright © [Kyle Brumm](http://kylebrumm.com).
-SocialDig.js is free to use on whatever and may be redistributed under the terms specified in the [license](LICENSE.md).
+Lippy is free to use on whatever and may be redistributed under the terms specified in the [license](LICENSE.md).